GoDY4u/BadPing/README.md

 The License and Disclaimer sections have been reorganized for better clarity and structure.

 Disclaimer ⚖️

 This script is provided for educational purposes and for use in authorized penetration testing environments only.
 The creators of this script are not responsible for any damage, disruption, or legal consequences caused by the misuse of this tool.
 By using this script, you accept full responsibility for its application.

-License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this code, provided you comply with the terms of the license.
-However, always ensure that you have the proper authorization before testing any network or system.